mini-kep/intro/testing_guidelines/README.md

 We treat unit tests as a tool to control program structure.
 They must fail early and indicate what has changed in the code under test.

-Unittests may also validate some of program behaviour, but it is a costly - even with a lot of tests validation may not be complete.
+Unittests are 'example tests', it is often costly to use them to validate inteded program behaviour.
+Even with a lot of unittests validation is never complete.

-The best way forward is to have limited amount of test cases, skillfully designed about expected output and most probable risks.
+The best way forward is to have limited amount of test cases, skillfully designed around expected output and most probable risks.

 Checklist
 ----------